StartupCorporation/customer-app/README.md

 export DATABASE_USERNAME=dev  # The database user to connect export DATABASE_PASSWORD=devdev  # The database user's password to connect

-## ==== ALEMBIC
-export ALEMBIC_HOST=localhost  # Host to connect to the database from the host machine export ALEMBIC_PORT=6543  # Port number to connect to the database export ALEMBIC_DATABASE=customer_app  # The database name to which alembic is connecting export ALEMBIC_USERNAME=dev  # The database user to connect export ALEMBIC_PASSWORD=devdev  # The database user's password to connect

 ## ==== RABBITMQ
 export RABBITMQ_USERNAME=dev  # RabbitMQ User's name to connect export RABBITMQ_PASSWORD=devdev  # RabbitMQ User's password to connect